ethamCS/GDPR-Permission-Description-Fidelity/README.md

 # GDPR-Permission-Fidelity

-Exploring the permisison-fidelity and how it apllies to the GDPR in mobile mHealth apps.
+Exploring the permission-fidelity problem and how it applies to the GDPR in mobile mHealth apps.